cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 - Navigation could be simplified and made more modern.
 - Key stats (employees, factories, revenue) deserved more visual emphasis.
 - Content blocks needed more whitespace and a cleaner grid layout.
 - Add in an FAQ section to help visitors/clients/customers answer quick questions they may have.
+- Created images in Midjourney to have image placeholders but also give an updated look

 **My approach:**
 1. Sketched out a quick wireframe of an updated homepage flow: